 On March 30, 2020, in response to the outbreak of Coronavirus Disease 2019 (COVID-19) within the Northern District of Georgia and relying on the authority of the CARES Act, H.R.
 748, the Court issued General Order 20-04 authorizing the use of video and telephone conferencing in certain criminal proceedings.
 The CARES Act requires the chief judge to review this authorization every 90 days.
-Following the required reviews, the chief judge of this district has entered six previous Amendments to the General Order, on June 28, 2020, September 26, 2020, December 8, 2020, March 9, 2021, May 26, 2021, and August 24, 2021, extending the authorization.
-As another 90 days will pass by November 22, 2021, I must review this authorization and determine whether it should be extended.
+Following the required reviews, the chief judge of this district has entered seven previous Amendments to the General Order, on June 28, 2020, September 26, 2020, December 8, 2020, March 9, 2021, May 26, 2021, August 24, 2021, and November 22, 2021, extending the authorization.
+As another 90 days will pass by February 20, 2022, I must review this authorization and determine whether it should be extended.

-The number of COVID-19 infections in Georgia and the Northern District has decreased considerably since the most recent peak around the beginning of September.
-However, data from the Georgia Department of Public Health (Georgia DPH) demonstrates that the seven-day moving average of new, confirmed COVID- 19 cases in the state remains higher than the average when this Order first was issued on March 30, 2020.
-At the same time, only about half of Georgians are fully vaccinated against COVID-19, according to Georgia DPH.
-As a result, cold and flu season and holiday gatherings may cause the rate of infection to increase in the coming months.
+The number of COVID-19 infections in Georgia and the Northern District has decreased considerably since the most recent peak in January.
+However, data from the Georgia Department of Public Health (Georgia DPH) demonstrates that the seven-day moving average of new, confirmed COVID-19 cases in the state remains higher than the average when this Order first was issued on March 30, 2020.
+At the same time, less than 60% of Georgians are fully vaccinated against COVID-19, according to Georgia DPH.